Moving to Los Angeles – A Complete Guide

 Things to Do on a Day Off

-With all that nice weather, it would be a shame to spend all your free time at home.
+With all that nice weather, it would be a shame to spend all your free time at home when you are done unpacking after the move.
 So what is there to do in LA?

 Once you settle down, and especially if you’ve never been here before, you will likely want to visit all the most popular attractions that make LA so fun for tourists.
 Go stand under the Hollywood sign or take a tour of Universal Studios Hollywood.
 Of course, Disneyland is a must, even if you don’t have kids.
 Walk down the Hollywood Walk of Fame and visit the world-famous Santa Monica Pier.
 And then, after a long day of shopping at the Grove, sit down for dinner at one of the most iconic LA restaurants, such as Cole’s, Philippe the Original, or Tam O’Shanter.
 You might even want to get a tour guide to show you around.